VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Push-messages/Objects/InputAddFcmTokenType.md

 # InputAddFcmTokenType ==~object~==

-The `InputAddFcmTokenType` defines the structure for adding a Firebase Cloud Messaging (FCM) token to the system.
+This type defines the structure for adding a Firebase Cloud Messaging (FCM) token to the system.

 ## Fields